Civic-Asgardia/website/README.md

+# Civic.Asgardia website

+Non-official C.A website to manage trainees.

+## Getting started

+1. `npm i`
+1. `npm start` - Open new browser tab at localhost:3000

+## Deploy into production

+1. `npm i -g pushstate-server` (optional - only once)
+1. `npm run build` - Generate `build` folder with production-optimized files.
+1. `pushstate-server build` - Serves the build folder.
+Go to localhost:9000 to see the website.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>